mllite/sklearn2sql_heroku/README.md

 For this web service, the user provides a pickled scikit-learn model and gets a JSON containing the SQL code for deploying the model.

-**Please note that this is a very experimental service.
-Use at your own risk**

 Early adopters feedback , improvement requests, hints and github issues are welcome.

 # Demo